You can see what goes in your blue bin here:

 Why can’t I recycle plastic bags, film or cling film?

 Plastic bags are still not as widely recycled as other forms of plastic.
 Typically, made of low-density polyethylene (LDPE, number 4 plastic), plastic bags and films are difficult to recycle because they are thin and flexible.
 The recycling sorting equipment is designed to separate rigid materials like cans, bottles or paper products.
 When plastic bags get mixed in with other recyclables, they’re difficult to sort out and often jam or damage machines at the sorting facility and slow down the recycling process.
 The covering of items with film can also mean the rejection of otherwise good materials.
-However, some types of plastic films can be recycled in the carrier bag collection points at the larger stores of most major supermarket including Tesco, Asda, Morrisons, Sainsburys, Co-op and Waitrose.
+Many larger supermarkets now accept soft packaging at instore collection points, including the Co-op, Sainsbury's and Tesco.

 Can I recycle shredded paper?